Geoffrey Palmer (New Zealand politician): Member of Parliament

-Leadership
+Prime Minister (1989–1990)

 The most notable feature of New Zealand politics at the time was the economic change promoted by the Finance Minister, Roger Douglas.
 Douglas was advancing monetarist policies involving extensive privatisation of state assets and the removal of tariffs and subsidies—these reforms were dubbed "Rogernomics".
 These policies, which contravened Labour's basic policy platform and campaign promises, were deeply unpopular with Labour's traditional support base, and resulted in a confrontation between Prime Minister David Lange and Roger Douglas.
 Lange also reneged from his promise to hold a binding referendum on the MMP system.
 Palmer conceded defeat on MMP at an April 1989 Labour regional conference, saying that the issue was "effectively dead for the immediate future."
 Eventually, Douglas was removed from Cabinet, but the dispute had weakened Lange enough that he resigned a month later.
-Palmer, being deputy leader, took over as Prime Minister.
+Palmer, being deputy leader, took over as prime minister.
 Electoral reformers in the Labour Party kept up the pressure, and in September 1989, after Palmer had become prime minister, the full annual conference of the Labour Party passed a remit endorsing a referendum on the principle of proportional representation.

 Palmer, however, was perceived by the public as being too closely involved with Douglas's reforms.
 Of particular concern to many people was his work on the legal aspects of state sector rearrangement, such as his preparation of the State Owned Enterprises Act.
 The presence of David Caygill (a Douglas ally) as Minister of Finance further compounded perception that Palmer was doing nothing to address public concerns.
 The only area in which Palmer won praise from traditional left-wing supporters was in his handling of the Environment portfolio, which he kept when he became Prime Minister – it was his work here in initiating the resource management law reform process that eventually led to the creation of the Resource Management Act 1991.